EXCLUSIVE-U.S., Cuba to hold high-level migration talks in Washington

 Initial fervor has been followed by frustration as the United States has undertaken a regional effort to curb border crossings.

-The number of Cubans apprehended at the U.S.-Mexican border reached 16,531 in February, the highest single-month total on record, according to U.S. Customs and Border Protection data.
-The seven-day average of Cubans encountered at the border rose from about 600 on Feb.
-26 to 1,300 on April 16, internal U.S. statistics showed.
+U.S. border authorities apprehended more than 32,000 Cubans at the U.S.-Mexico border in March, roughly double the 16,500 caught in February, then the highest single-month total on record, according to U.S. Customs and Border Protection data.

 Even as the United States and Cuba prepare to re-engage on migration, Biden administration officials are mindful that any easing of restrictions on Cuba could lead to political fallout from conservative Cuban Americans, a key voting bloc in south Florida.